 Parenting Group for Dads is not currently running.

-Parenting Group for Dads: is a 10-week parenting group to help you discover how your trauma can trigger you as a parent.
-There are very few parenting groups for masculine identified persons, even fewer that acknowledge and address the challenges that can occur for those whose parenting is impacted by their own past.
+Parenting Group for Dads is a 10-week parenting group to help you discover how your trauma can trigger you as a parent.
+There are very few parenting groups for men, even fewer that acknowledge and address the challenges that can occur for those whose parenting is impacted by their own past.

 Our Parenting Group will aim to provide education about what happens when our brains have experienced trauma in our development and how this can be triggered by raising children.
-This group is designed to provide a community for masculine identified parents to:
+This group is designed to provide a community for male parents to: